moath00/Mastering-JavaScript-in-20-Days/Day7.md

 ### Introduction:

-JavaScript the Hard Parts will cover: JavaScript principles, Callbacks & Higher Order functions, Closure, Classes/Prototypes & Asynchronicity.
+JavaScript the Hard Parts will cover: JavaScript principles, Callbacks & Higher Order functions, Closure, Classes/Prototypes & Asynchronous.
 What to focus on in the workshop:
 - Analytical problem solving
 - Technical communication